 The California MegaFlood of 1861

 The most impacted area of the Central Coast was In the Santa Maria area, “One storm lasted 70 days, with one downpour lasting 20 hours.
 With more than 50 inches of rain falling in many areas” (Contreras).
-However, it should not be assumed that there wasn’t impacts to the Traces of the Past Project area in Northern San Luis Obispo and Monterey Counties.
+However, it should not be assumed that there weren’t impacts to the Traces of the Past Project area in Northern San Luis Obispo and Monterey Counties.
 There were assuredly localized of heavy rainfall and flooding.

 A traveler in California at the time, William H. Brewer, kept a journal in which he recorded evidence of the disastrous effects of floods.
 He noted: